 BOFU: Bottom of the Funnel

 Traditional marketing experts suggest that content stops working at this stage of the funnel and the final conversion mainly depends on the personal connection between your sales team and the potential customer.
 However, with more and more focus on customer segmentation and sales automation, videos come in handy in pushing them over the line.
-Short videos about existing offers, discount seasons and free trials could trigger an immediate response among audience to go towards your buying conversion.
+Short videos about existing offers, discount seasons, and free trials could trigger an immediate response among the audience to go toward your buying conversion.
 Video hosting tools like Wistia also allow you to collect email ids of people who are genuinely very close to conversion and probably need a little more push into buying.

 Recommended channels to publish such videos: Target marketing techniques like SMS and Email marketing.